CanonicalLtd/maas-docs/en/intro-concepts.md

 ### VLAN

-A *VLAN interface* can be used to connect to a tagged VLAN, if the switch port the node is connected to is authorized to access it.
+A *VLAN interface* can be used to connect to a tagged VLAN providing the switch port the node is connected to is authorized to access it.

 ### Unknown